 Brent Bushnell is an entrepreneur, engineer and CEO/co-founder of Two Bit Circus, a Los Angeles-based experiential entertainment company.
 The interdisciplinary team strives to create immersive, social fun and is currently building a network of micro-amusement parks featuring free-roaming VR, robot bartenders, an interactive supper club and more.
 Previously they created STEAM Carnival, a traveling event to inspire kids about science, technology, engineering, art and math.

 Brent is on fire about using play and spectacle to inspire inventors.
 He is passionate about rebranding STEM learning to STEAM with the inclusion of art and creativity.
 He is motivated by the power of group games and interactive media to bring people together in fun and meaningful ways.
 As a UCLA-trained engineer, he is a hands-on maker who uses rapid prototyping to turn vision into reality.
 He's board president of Two Bit Circus Foundation, an LA-based 501c3 that deploys STEAM-based programs for middle and high school students.

 Previously, he was the on-camera inventor for the ABC TV show Extreme Makeover: Home Edition.
-He was a founding member of Syyn Labs, a creative collective combining art and engineering to create high engagement for large brands and bands including Google, Disney and responsible for the viral hit Rube Goldberg music video for OK Go that garnered 50+ million views on YouTube.
+He was a founding member of Syyn Labs, a creative collective creating stunts for brands like Google and Disney and helped OK Go build the Rube Goldberg machine for their viral This Too Shall Pass music video that garnered 50+ million views on YouTube.